 is not against us is for us."
 Who is ACBC or, really,

-no curriculum for addicts.
-In my opinion, if you're not
+addictions.
+In my opinion, if you're not helping people,

-helping people, but criticizing those who do, you have lost
+but criticizing those who do, you have lost your credibility.

 - Dr. Lambert states, "and so there has been efforts to try to